 Following the 4th of July weekend, our industry finds itself digesting the details of yet another large-scale and high-profile ransomware attack.
-This time its the exploitation of Kaseya’s network monitoring and remote management software.
-First surfacing on Friday afternoon July 2nd, 2021, this story quickly spread over the weekend in mainstream media and hacker news sites.
+This time it's the exploitation of Kaseya's network monitoring and remote management software.
+First surfacing on Friday afternoon July 2, 2021, this story quickly spread over the weekend in mainstream media and hacker news sites.

 NOTE: Kaseya's customer base includes individual companies, as well as a large number of Managed Service Providers (MSPs).
 These MSPs in turn provide IT outsourcing services to hundreds, and possibly thousands, of downstream business customers that are typically small and medium size organizations with limited or non-existent IT departments (think doctors, dentists, accountants, lawyers, etc.).

 As reports began to surface of the Kaseya attack, there was initial speculation that the ransomware gang might have gained access to the company's backend software development pipeline, including their build infrastructure.
 With such access, the attackers could then inject malicious code into the VSA software running on-premises in support of Kaseya business and MSP clients.
 In other words, the expectation was that the bad actors might have exploited Kaseya in the same way SolarWinds was exploited.

 However, we now know that Kaseya was not the same as SolarWinds.
 Instead, the Kaseya attackers exploited a never-before-seen, or zero-day, security vulnerability (CVE-2021-30116) in the Kaseya software.
 The newly discovered vulnerability, initially known only to the attackers, allowed them to exploit the on premise version of the Kaseya software, and ultimately conduct the ransomware attack.
 And, because so many of Kaseya's customers are MSPs, the attackers were able to pass the ransomware attack downstream to as many as 1,500 small and medium size businesses who outsource everyday IT functions.